saidinesh5/mxedeployqt/README.md

                         ; separated list of qml modules to copy.
 (Default autodetected, if qmlrootpath is supplied and
                         qmlimportscanner is available
-  --skip SKIP           ; separated list of libraries to skip.
+  --skiplibs SKIPLIBS   ; separated list of libraries to skip.
+(Default: None) --additionallibs ADDITIONALLIBS
+                        ; separated list of libraries to copy.
 (Default: None) --qmlrootpath QMLROOTPATH
                         Path in the source directory to scan qml files for, for using modules